 Chores List for Teenagers

 You can have your teenager do just about anything you know they can handle.
 Don't overwhelm them by giving them too much to do at first.
+So how many chores should a teenager have?
 Start your pre-teen off with one or two chores a week.
-Then increase the number of chores once they're ready and willing to accept more and as they age.
+Then increase the number of chores once they're ready and willing to accept more, and as they age.
 Browse the following list of household chores for teens to choose which ones you would like your teenager to start working on:

 - Clean bedroom